Thelusma-harly/vscode-git/readme.md

-## This is from the branch "my-new-branch"
+# This is from the branch "my-new-branch"

+#Commit 1